bwtseng/bwtseng.github.io/_pages/work_experience.md

 <img src='/images/mediatek.jpg' style='max-height:150px;'>

-I had worked in Mediatek Research Lab (MTKR) from Jan 2020 to Mar 2020.
-This job content is to develop a dialogue system, inclduing NLP algorithms and service platform (Node.js).
-Although my research background is machine learning, it is worth mentioning that I also participated the physical design (PD) code conversion project (C++), which can imply that I always keep open mind and optimistic.
+I worked in Mediatek Research Lab (MTKR) from Jan 2020 to Mar 2020.
+This obejective of this job is to develop the dialogue system, inclduing NLP algorithms and service platform (Node.js).
+Although my research background is machine learning, it is worth mentioning that I also participated the physical design (PD) code conversion project (C++), which can imply that I always keep open mind and optimistic in the industry.